Arabic Salad (Simple & Traditional)

 Arabic Salad

 A simple, traditional Arabic chopped salad made with fresh tomatoes, cucumbers, red onion, parsley, and radishes in a clean lemon and olive oil dressing.
-Ready in 10 minutes and goes with everything.
+It's ready in 10 minutes and goes with everything!

 Prep: 10 minutes